Chewing gum sales ban in Singapore: Revision

 In 1999, United States President Bill Clinton and Singapore Prime Minister Goh Chok Tong agreed to initiate talks between the two countries for a bilateral free trade agreement (USS-FTA).
 The talks later continued under the new administration of President George W. Bush.

 The Chicago-based Wm.
 Wrigley Jr. Company enlisted the help of a Washington, D.C. lobbyist and of Illinois Congressman Phil Crane, then-chairman of the United States House Ways and Means Subcommittee on Trade, to get chewing gum on the agenda of the United States-Singapore Free Trade Agreement.
 This caused a dilemma for the Singapore Government.
 It recognised the health benefits of certain gums, such as a brand of sugar-free gum that contains calcium lactate to strengthen tooth enamel.
 Sale of this newly categorised medicinal gum was allowed, provided it was sold by a dentist or pharmacist, who must keep a record of the names of buyers.

-In May 2003, the USS-FTA was signed and the ban was revised.
-"They were tough," Crane said of the talks.
-Some found it surprising that Wrigley had fought hard on this battle, given the small size of Singapore's chewing-gum market.
-But the company said it was worth it.
-"There's many examples in our history of things that may have not made short-term financial sense but was the right thing to do in a philosophical or long-term sense," said Christopher Perille, Wrigley's senior director of corporate communications.